boxcast/boxcast-sdk-tvos/README.md

 });
 ```

-When ready to play a broadcast...
+When ready to watch a broadcast, grab the "view" that will contain a playlist for live or on-demand content.
+Note: the `view.playlist` will not exist for future content or for broadcasts that were missed.
 ```
 api.getBroadcastView(broadcast.id).then((view) => {
     var player = new Player(),